jyoonsong/dobbies/content/blog/systems-for-early-childhood-in-hci-current-research-and-future-directions.md

 ---
-title: Systems for early childhood in HCI:\   Current research and future directions
+title: "Systems for early childhood in HCI: Current research and future directions"
 date: 2021-07-24T03:32:31.233Z
 description: This post introduces several works in HCI that improve parenting and early childhood education.
 author: Taeahn Kwon
-draft: true
+draft: false
 ---
 # Early childhood and technology